joshchew24/notes/CPSC 330/Lecture 8 Summary - Hyperparameter Optimization and Optimization Bias.md

 	- range can be selected based on prior knowledge of the model and practical considerations of resources
 - **explain optimization bias**
 	- occurs when hyperparameter tuning is done on the same dataset used for model evaluation
-		- can lead to overitting
+		- can lead to overfitting
 - **identify and reason when to trust and not trust reported accuracies**